Bone broth has been a part of the human diet for almost as long as man has wandered the earth.

 There is documented evidence that our ancestors stored bones as a source of nutrition for the winter.

-During these times where they could not hunt, they would break the saved bones then stew them.
+During these times when they could not hunt, they would break the saved bones and then stew them.

 Stewing the bones would draw out the nutritious marrow, fats, and minerals to see them through the winter.